sonnylau98/stars-crawler-baidu/README.md

 # Notice

-It tackles information in Chinese.
+It tackles with information in Chinese.